ribhu69/Journella/README.md

 ## Features

 - **Aesthetic Journaling**: Create and organize journal entries with a focus on aesthetics and usability.
-- **Custom CollectionViews**: Display your entries in a visually appealing grid, ensuring a smooth user experience.
+- **Recent Journal cards**: Display your entries in a visually appealing card, ensuring a smooth user experience.
 - **SwiftUI-powered Interface**: The app is built using SwiftUI, leveraging its declarative syntax to deliver a clean and responsive UI.
 - **Data Management**: Swift Data is used to handle efficient storage and retrieval of journal entries.